hyli-org/hyliquid/README.md

 - For every new block, it filters transactions that belong to the orderbook’s lane, reloads the corresponding `OrderbookProverRequest` from Postgres, and reconstructs the zkVM context.
 - `handle_prover_request` recreates the commitment metadata and calldata (including `ORDERBOOK_ACCOUNT_IDENTITY` blobs) before dispatching `ClientSdkProver::prove`.
 - Proof generation happens in detached `tokio::spawn` tasks, ensuring the module keeps up with the block feed.
 Successful proofs are wrapped into `ProofTransaction`s and submitted via `node_client.send_tx_proof`.
-- Settled transactions are deleted from `prover_requests`, keeping the queue lean and idempotent.
+- Settled transactions are deleted from `prover_requests`, keeping the queue lean.

 ### `server-api/` – Read-Only Surface